Copper deficiency: Other

 It is rarely suggested that excess iron supplementation causes copper deficiency myelopathy.

 Another rarer cause of copper deficiency is celiac disease, probably due to malabsorption in the intestines.

 Still, a large percentage, around 20%, of cases have unknown causes.

 Pathophysiology

-Copper functions as a prosthetic group, which permits electron transfers in key enzymatic pathways like the electron transport chain.
+Copper functions as a prosthetic group, permitting electron transfers in key enzymatic pathways like the electron transport chain.
 Copper is integrated in the enzymes cytochrome c oxidase, which is involved in cellular respiration and oxidative phosphorylation, Cu/Zn dismutase, which is involved in antioxidant defense, and many more listed in the table below.

 Neurological

 Cytochrome c oxidase

 There have been several hypotheses about the role of copper and some of its neurological manifestations.
-Some suggest that disruptions in cytochrome c oxidase, also known as Complex IV, of the electron transport chain is responsible for the spinal cord degeneration.
+Some suggest that disruptions in cytochrome c oxidase, also known as Complex IV, of the electron transport chain, is responsible for spinal cord degeneration.